 - Muscle Fatigue or Fascial Herniation (compartment syndrome)

 - Popliteal Artery Entrapment or intermittent claudication (decrease blood flow)

 - Spinal Radiculopathy (spinal nerve compression causing referred pain)

 Wow!
 That's a lot of things that can cause shin splints!

 While every shin splint injury has its own specific biomechanical causes, most are rooted in tight calf muscles and relative weakness in the front leg muscles.
 What's going on is that your tight calves are pulling up on your heel, which in turn pulls the front of your foot down.
 This puts strain on the muscles in the front of your leg, which unfortunately are not strong enough to resist the pulling.
 This causes a big pain in the leg!
 This is very, very common in runners, since running tends to exercise the calf muscles more than those in the front.
 But fear not, a little rest and a lot of stretching and strengthening will fix you up and possibly make you a better runner, too.

 How do we treat them?
-Early on in the syndrome, shin splints are treated with ice, relative rest (slow down and get off the hills and uneven surfaces), anti-inflammatory like ibuprofen, stretching, and arch supports.
+Early on in the syndrome, shin splints are treated with ice, relative rest, anti-inflammatory, stretching, and arch supports.
 Take a good look at your shoes.
 These often need to be replaced or upgraded to a better pair for your foot type.
-(More discussion on that topic in a future article).
+(Click here for more about shoes!)